EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 5) **random erasing**: this technique was specifically designed to prevent overfitting by altering the input space and, consequently, to combat image recognition challenges due to occlusion.
 By removing certain input patches, the model is forced to find other descriptive characteristics;
 6) **mixing images**: blending and mixing multiple images by averaging their pixel values.

-For this purpose I created new images by applying some augmentations over a randomly extracted set of images ($25\%$ of the dataset).
-The augmentations I chose to perform are described in the following sections.
+For this purpose, new images were created by applying some augmentations over a randomly extracted set of images ($25\%$ of the dataset).
+The chosen augmentations are described in the following sections.

-Considering the safety of data augmentation is fundamental in ensuring the integrity and reliability of machine learning models.
-In fact, certain transformations might generate unrealistic or misleading data points, leading to erroneous model predictions.

 ### Geometric transformations
 This family of transformations takes the image and changes it, keeping the pixel values the same.
 These changes have been applied not only to increase the number of training examples, but also to prevent the network from overfitting to specific features like perspective or background details that may be present in the original training data but are not relevant to the classification task.
 The main disadvantages of geometric transformations are the increased need of memory, the transformation costs and the higher training time.

-In terms of safety of the geometric transformations, I evaluated all of the chosen augmentations to be safe and to be useful to improve the robustness of the model.

 #### Flipping
 This geometric transformation consists in flipping the horizonal axis.